kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

     - She also neglected to add specific dates which I did supply, such as [12th June 2023](../../2023/june.md#monday-12th-june-2023) for the conservatory *funeral*.
     - She correctly recounts some of the abuses I experienced in the street, such as [stones thrown at me from a car](../../2023/september.md#the-stoning); a lot of the other stuff, like the [gang rape replays](../../2023/september.md#rape-gang-reminders) for example, I didn't understand the reasoning behind, but I did explain these to her as threatening events.
     - She does not detail them.
-    - She does recount my experience of a photograph of me in my underwear being posted back to me.
+    - She does recount my experience of a private photograph of me in my underwear being stolen by hackers and [posted back to me](../../2023/december.md#picture-of-me-in-my-pants-on-google-search).
     - She adequately describes how I receive constant messages of private matters no-one should know about.
     - She did not mention that teachers and staff at the conservatory would do the same thing in person, and I absolutely made sure to tell her this; specifically that [Ana Girbes knew about a private health matter](../../2024/january.md#ana-and-ana-and-paqui) that I had only told Google.
+    - I detail the connection with Lorraine Blackbourn and my concerns she was also targeted and may be dead as a result.
+The officer neglects to add the information about Lorraine to the report.

 - When I read this back, I find the police notes do nothing to capture the intense horror I have been suffering for nearly two years.
-- Now I'm aware of so much more they were doing without my knowledge, I find this report horrifying; a detailed document for the criminals to read and be very assured that they can continue to make money from me in porn, set up a honey-trap romance, drug me to render me incompetent while they rob me, and eventually do away with me.
+- Now that I'm aware of so much more they were doing without my knowledge, I find this report even more horrifying.
+It's a formal document that will assure well-connected criminals that they are safe to continue making money from me in spy-cam and sedated rape porn; that they are free to set up a honey-trap romance and drug me to render me incompetent, while they rob me and eventually do away with me like so many others.
-- At the time, I'm not convinced the police taking me seriously at all, or have any intention of investigating.
+- At the time, I'm not convinced the police are taking me seriously at all, or have any intention of investigating.
-- As I start to show the police officer some of the screenshots I have, including the picture of me in my underwear, my friend notices the officer making the decision to shut me down.
+- As I start to show the police officer some of the screenshots I have, including the picture of me in my underwear, my friend notices the officer taking the decision to shut things down.
-- Has she seen a warning on her screen about something?
+- Did she see a warning on her screen about something?
-- Is there a wider investigation going on about foreign women reporting crimes who eventually turn up dead or maimed?
+- Is there a wider investigation going on about foreign women reporting crimes in the Las Marinas area who eventually turn up dead or maimed?
 - She tells us that before they will investigate I need to pay a cyber expert to examine my devices in order to prove I've been hacked.
-- Then, and only then, will they investigate, she says.
+- Then, and only then, will they investigate, the officer says.
 - I'm astonished.
 - At least we got the name down: Vidal SASTRE SANCHEZ HORNERO.